brtnfld/hdf5/doc/vfd-swmr-user-guide.md

 The `version` parameter tells what version of VFD SWMR configuration the parameter struct `config` contains.
 For now, it should be initialized to `H5F__CURR_VFD_SWMR_CONFIG_VERSION`.

+**Important** Please notice that the tick length `tick_len` and maximim lag `max_lag` parameters should be the same for writer and reader.
+Future releases of VFD SWMR will allow configure both writer and readers using configuration file thus avoiding a priori knowledge of writer's SWMR settings.

 ## Using virtual datasets (VDS)